zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/14-sinhala-amazon.md

 A business is a business like an opposition, a turbulent, a tear down It is the unpleasing of the emotion.

-Some person here says a kayalam if “kayalam”.
+Some person here says a kayalam if "kayalam".
 Hear from this It is said that these are locating or heard in order to break down And these are told to break the person.
 Breaking through the concomitants In order to support the breeders, the alley of the allocation is applied in the alley of the allocation